gavinmcfarland/stylup-deprecated/README.md

 ## Installation

-At the moment stylup works in the browser but eventually I will add server side suport so that it doesn't have to run in the browser.
+At the moment stylup works in the browser but eventually I will add server side support so that it doesn't have to run in the browser.

 To make it work, add the script just before your closing body tag